 - puffy eyes, hands, and feet (called edema)

 The symptoms can become more severe if the inflammation isn't treated and kidney damage gets worse.
 Seizures and coma are possible in the later stages.

 Glomerulonephritis is serious.
 If left untreated, glomerulonephritis can lead to chronic renal failure, end-stage renal disease, high blood pressure, congestive heart failure, pulmonary edema, and an increased risk of other infections, especially urinary tract and kidney infections.

 Kidney damage is slow and progressive, so it's not usually obvious at first.
 Unfortunately, a lot of damage can be done before any symptoms become noticeable, and sometimes it's only picked up during routine blood or urine testing.

 If glomerulonephritis is suspected, your doctor will review your medical history.
 The history is followed by a physical exam and any of the following tests might be ordered:

 - kidney or abdominal ultrasounds

-- kidney or abdominal CT or CAT (computed tomography) scans
+- kidney or abdominal CT (computed tomography) scans

 - an IVP (intravenous pyelogram) - an X-ray examination of the kidneys, ureters, and bladder